d-rideout/MeleeWizard/doc/HouseRules.md

 8. Surely it makes no sense for characters to gain xp from 4-die rolls during combat.

 9. TFT seems to neglect the weight of coins.
 A coin is about 25g.
+I may use 20g since it is more composite so arithmetic is easier?
-So 100 weigh 2.5 kg.
+So 100 weigh 2.0 kg.
 Not negligible!

 ## Deviations from Official Rules:
 For the most part I want to stick as close as possible to the published